The grammar language

 • A lowercase initial makes it a rule: expr, statement, _parenthesized.

-• _ marks a fragment.
+A leading _ marks a fragment.
 Fragment tokens can be referenced from other token bodies but are not themselves produced at runtime; they are inlined into their callers before the lexer DFA is built.
 Fragment rules are inlined the same way — a fragment rule emits no Enter/Exit event and is not part of the public parser API.
+Combining _ with -> skip on the same token is rejected.

 Token patterns